SyncfusionExamples/Getting-started-sample-of-cards/README.md

 # Getting Started with Xamarin Cards

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Card View](https://help.syncfusion.com/xamarin/cards/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Card View](https://help.syncfusion.com/xamarin/cards/getting-started) control.
 The Cards control allows you to create a dismissible card or a stack of cards where one card is visible at a time until you swipe to see the next card.

 ## Syncfusion controls: